 Couperose-prone skin can come and go in its early stages but, as it progresses to more advanced stages the redness can become permanently visible on the skin.

 Red skin from hypersensitivity differs from everyday blushing as it lasts considerably longer (hours, days or even months) and the redness may not improve until the skin is treated.

 If you suspect you have Rosacea seek the advice of a doctor or dermatologist as early treatment can reduce the chances of the condition progressing.

 The onset of the disorder usually begins between the ages of 20 and 50 years.
-Females are affected more than males and women are more likely to experience symptoms on the cheeks and chin.
-However, when it does affect males, they are more likely to progress to the end stages of severe Rosacea when rhinophyma may occur.
+Females are affected more than males but women are more likely to experience symptoms on the cheeks and chin.
+When it does affect males, they are more likely to progress to the end stages of severe Rosacea when rhinophyma may occur.